ymadoff/ryba/oozie/server_install.coffee.md

       # Oozie may fail to start or work properly because of incorrect file permissions.
       # There is already a "oozie.war" file inside /var/lib/oozie/oozie-server/webapps/.
       # The "prepare-war" command generate the file "/var/lib/oozie/oozie-server/webapps/oozie.war".
-      # The directory being servered by the web server is "/usr/lib/oozie/webapps/oozie".
+      # The directory being served by the web server is "prepare-war".
       ctx.execute
         cmd: "su -l #{oozie_user.name} -c '/usr/lib/oozie/bin/oozie-setup.sh prepare-war'"
-        not_if: not ctx.config.ryba.force_war
+        # not_if: not ctx.config.ryba.force_war
-      , next
+        code_skipped: 255 # Oozie already started, war is expected to be installed , next

     module.exports.push name: 'Oozie Server # Kerberos', callback: (ctx, next) ->